 Stalkers and Japanese legislation

-Japan has faced a significant increase in the number of stalking reports, leading to advancements in public policies and legislation.
-The first specific law against stalkers was introduced in 2000, following high-profile cases that exposed gaps in victim protection.
+Japan has faced a significant increase in the number of stalking reports, resulting in advancements in public policies and legislation.
+The first specific law against stalkers was introduced in 2000, after high-profile cases exposed gaps in victim protection.

 Current legal measures

-Japanese legislation allows victims to report to local authorities, which can issue warnings or, in more serious cases, restraining orders against the stalker.
-A specialized group, made up of over 80 professionals, investigates and assesses the severity of each case.
+Japanese legislation allows victims to report to local authorities, who can issue warnings or, in more serious cases, restraining orders against the stalker.
+A specialized group, composed of over 80 professionals, investigates and assesses the severity of each case.
 Depending on the evidence, the stalker can be arrested.

-In 2013, a significant milestone was the increase in the strictness of laws, also encompassing online stalking.
-This change was motivated by the rise in cases of cyberstalking, which allowed stalkers to monitor their victims without direct physical contact.
+In 2013, a significant milestone was the tightening of laws, also covering online stalking.
+This change was motivated by the rise in cyberstalking cases, which allow stalkers to monitor their victims without direct physical contact.

 Alarming statistics

-According to the National Police Agency of Japan, almost 20,000 stalking cases were recorded in 2013.
+According to the National Police Agency of Japan, nearly 20,000 stalking cases were reported in 2013.
 The numbers have been increasing annually, reflecting both a real rise in the problem and greater awareness among victims.
-It is concerning to note that even with stricter laws, some cases result in serious violence, including homicides.
+It is concerning to note that, even with stricter laws, some cases result in serious violence, including homicides.

 The types of stalkers and how to recognize them